lsantx/semiconductor-models/Readme.md

 Manufactures: Semikron, Infineon, ABB.

-** If you want contribute with this repository you can insert through pull request or send to lsantx@gmail.com
+** If you want contribute to this repository you can insert through pull request or send the files to lsantx@gmail.com